Orthogonal and Linear Regressions and Pencils of Confocal Quadrics: Hyperplanes containing a given point which best fit the data in . Restricted PCA

 \begin{thm} Let the system of points $M_1,...,M_N$ with masses $m_1,...,m_N$ be given in $\mathbb{R}^k$ with the associated pencil of confocal quadrics \eqref{kdimkonfokal}.
 For any point $P(x_{01},...,x_{0k})$ denote its Jacobi coordinates of the pencil of confocal quadrics \eqref{kdimkonfokal} as $(\lambda_1<\dots<\lambda_k)$.
 The $k$ tangent hyperplanes to the quadrics with parameters $(\lambda_1<\dots<\lambda_k)$ are the principal hyperplanes of inertia at the point $P$. \end{thm}

 As a consequence, we get the following generalization of the Pearson Theorem \ref{th:P1}.

 \begin{thm} Let the system of points $M_1,...,M_N$ with masses $m_1,...,m_N$ be given in $\mathbb{R}^k$ with the associated pencil of confocal quadrics \eqref{kdimkonfokal}.
-For any point $P(x_{01},...,x_{0k})$ denote its Jacobi coordinates of the pencil of confocal quadrics \eqref{kdimkonfokal} by $(\lambda_1<\dots<\lambda_k)$. \begin{enumerate}[leftmargin=0.2in] \item The hyperplane which is the best fit to the given system of points among the hyperplanes that contain the point $P$ is the tangent hyperplane to the quadric from confocal pencil \eqref{kdimkonfokal} with the pencil parameter $\lambda_k$.
-Similarly, the hyperplane which is the worst fit to the given system of points among the hyperplanes that contain the point $P$ is the tangent hyperplane to the quadric from \eqref{kdimkonfokal} with the pencil parameter $\lambda_1$.
+For any point $P(x_{01},...,x_{0k})$ denote its Jacobi coordinates of the pencil of confocal quadrics \eqref{kdimkonfokal} by $(\lambda_1<\dots<\lambda_k)$.
+The pencil parameters $\lambda_1,...,\lambda_{k}$ determine the $k$ orthogonal quadrics from the pencil containing $P$.
+The tangent planes at the point $P$ to these quadrics are the critical points of the hyperplanar moment with respect the hyperplanes which contain $P$.